 Construct validity refers to the process of validating a group of interrelated variables (Salkind, 2014).
 “Construct reliability/replicability was assessed as the proportion of variability in general and subdomain factors explainable by respective indicator variables, using the index H, with values around 0.7 and above indicating the latent factor is reliably represented by its indicators.
 Reliable factors can be used with confidence in latent variable models” (Brown et al., 2019, p.
 2304).
 Convergent and discriminant validity were determined for both subdomain and total scores.
 This was done via identifying correlations “with the validation measures, using the standard multi-trait multi-method framework” (Brown et al., 2019, p.
 2304).
 Convergent validity examines the level of consistency and agreement between measurement outcomes, which represent a specific construct (Teddlie & Tashakkori, 2009) .
 “Convergent validity was summarized as the average correlation with external scales measuring conceptually similar constructs, and discriminant validity was summarized as the average correlation with conceptually dissimilar constructs” (Brown et al., 2019, p.
 2304).

 The “sociodemographic characteristics of the field test carer sample” (Brown et al., 2019, p.
 2310) used in the development and psychometric testing and analysis of the C-DEMQOL tool were selected for use in the demographic questionnaire based on congruency and relevance.
-These included carer sex, carer age, carer race and ethnicity, carer employment status, career relationship to the person with dementia, co-residence with the person with dementia, and type of dementia. question on caregiver educational level of attainment was also added to the demographic questionnaire as it was also deemed relevant to the study.
+These included carer sex, carer age, carer race and ethnicity, carer employment status, career relationship to the person with dementia, co-residence with the person with dementia, and type of dementia.
+A question on caregiver educational level of attainment was also added to the demographic questionnaire as it was also deemed relevant to the study.

 Table 1